Large Scale Public Engagement

 Op Eds & Selected Newspaper Stories

-Recently, Dr. Golinkoff taught a doctoral level class on Sharing the Science about dissemination.
+Recently, Dr. Golinkoff taught a doctoral level class on Sharing the Science about dissemination of scientific findings.
 One of the requirements of that class was for students to produce an op ed about their own work for the Wilmington News Journal newspaper.
 This series will appear in the summer of 2016.

 A Christmas wish: simple toys and more time to play with them